Mohammed Kudus

-Mohammed Kudus (born 2 August 2000) is a Ghanaian professional footballer who plays as an attacking midfielder or right winger for club Tottenham Hotspur and the Ghana national team.
+Mohammed Kudus (born 2 August 2000) is a Ghanaian professional footballer who plays as a winger or attacking midfielder for club Tottenham Hotspur and the Ghana national team.

 A product of the Right to Dream Academy, Kudus began his professional career with Nordsjælland.
 He signed for Ajax in 2020, winning two Eredivisie titles and a KNVB Cup before joining West Ham United in 2023.
-After two seasons at West Ham, he moved to fellow Premier League side Tottenham Hotspur in 2025.
+After two seasons at West Ham, he moved to Premier League side Tottenham Hotspur in 2025.

 Kudus represented Ghana at under-17 and under-20 levels.
 He made his debut for the senior team in 2019, and represented the country at the 2022 FIFA World Cup and 2023 Africa Cup of Nations.

 Club career

 Nordsjælland

 In January 2018, Kudus arrived at Danish club Nordsjælland from the Ghanaian Right to Dream Academy together with two teammates, Ibrahim Sadiq and Gideon Mensah.

-Kudus made his official debut for Nordsjælland only three days after his 18th birthday, in a 2–0 defeat against Brøndby IF.
+Kudus made his official debut for Nordsjælland only three days after his 18th birthday, in a 2–0 defeat against Brøndby.
 He played from the first minute as a striker, but was replaced at half-time.
 With his debut, Kudus became the ninth youngest player to debut for the club.